chzbrgr71/container-hackfest/challenges/challenge8-cicd.md

 1. Create a Jenkins pipeline with Build and Deploy stages (Sample in repo)

-    * In order to do this you will need to create a copy of the Git Repo above into your own GitHub Account.
-This will be used as the Source Control for the Jenkins pipeline.
+    * Use the microsmack repo that you have forked into your Github account from above.
-    * You will then need to modify the Jenkinsfile in the cloned microsmack repo so the pipeline builds properly.
+    * You will then need to modify the Jenkinsfile so the pipeline builds properly.
 Hint: Upate the Azure Container Registry credentials.
     * The Jenkinsfile performs the following actions:
         * Add a stage for Golang build and test
         * Add a stage to create Docker containers and push to ACR
         * Add a stage to update kube deployments with new image tag
-        * There is a sample Jenkinsfile in the repo
+        * Again, there is a sample Jenkinsfile in the repo
     * Once you have made the changes to the Jenkinsfile in your repo you are ready to setup the pipeline in Jenkins.
         * Login to Jenkins
         * Open Jenkins Blue Ocean menu option on left-hand side